-- Be a legal resident living in one of the following countries: China, India, Morocco, Pakistan, Philippines, Senegal, or Vietnam.
+- Be a legal resident living in one of the following countries: Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, Saint Vincent and the Grenadines, Trinidad and Tobago, or Vietnam.

 - Have an acceptance letter from a post-secondary Designated Learning Institution (DLI).
 A DLI is a school approved by a provincial or territorial government to host international students.
 All primary and secondary schools in Canada are DLIs.
 If you plan to attend a post-secondary school, make sure it is on this list.

 - Be living outside of Canada when you apply.